ceremcem/build-freecad-asm3/README.md

 # Build FreeCAD Assembly3

-To be able to use Assembly3 workbench, it's necessary to build LinkStage3 branch first and then install Assembly3 workbench.

-These scripts automates the building process, creates the FreeCAD binary in `~/fc-build/Release/bin/`.
+These scripts automates the `LinkStage3` building process, creates the FreeCAD binary in `~/fc-build/Release/bin/`.

 ### Advantages

-Main intention of these scripts is to run them in a clean LXC container (or Virtual Machine), just like Docker.
+Main intention of these scripts is to run them in a clean LXC container, just like Docker.

-Using a virtual build/run environment has invaluable advantages for a bleeding edge application:
+Similar to the list on [FreeCAD Docker Wiki](https://wiki.freecadweb.org/Compile_on_Docker), using a virtual build/run environment has many invaluable advantages for a bleeding edge application:

 1. Build process won't be affected by any unintentional system/dependency upgrades.
 2. You can perfectly be in sync with the developers' environment conditions (eg. specific version of a specific dependency) without affecting rest of your system.